allo-protocol/allo-contracts/docs/DEPLOY_STEPS.md

 ### VotingStrategy Setup

 The section here shows how to set up voting strategy for the first time on a given network.
 Ideally these steps would be done once per chain.
-In this example ,we would be deploying the QuadraticFundingVotingStrategyImplementation contract on goerli
+In this example, we would be deploying the QuadraticFundingVotingStrategyImplementation contract on goerli

 1. Create an `.env` file and fill out
     - `INFURA_ID`               : Infura ID for deploying contract